spraints/resqued/docs/signals.md

 ## Listener

-The Listener process only handles the `QUIT` signal.
-When it receives `SIGQUIT`, it goes into shutdown mode.
-It sends `SIGQUIT` to all of its workers.
+The Listener process handles `SIGINT`, `SIGTERM`, and `SIGQUIT`.
+When it receives one of these signals, it goes into shutdown mode.
+It sends the received signal to all of its workers.
 When all workers have exited, the Listener process exits.

 ## Worker